msavdert/patroni-the-hard-way/README.md

 # Patroni The Hard Way

+> "I have learned a lot from [@kelseyhightower](https://github.com/kelseyhightower) and this project is inspired by his work."

 This tutorial walks you through setting up a highly available PostgreSQL cluster using Patroni the hard way.
 This guide is not for someone looking for a fully automated tool to bring up a Patroni cluster.
 Patroni The Hard Way is optimized for learning, which means taking the long route to ensure you understand each task required to bootstrap a resilient PostgreSQL cluster managed by Patroni.

 > The results of this tutorial should not be viewed as production ready, and may receive limited support from the community, but don't let that stop you from learning!